itislei/DKU-Library-Data-Visualization-Tutorials/NVivo/Dataset/README_Sample_Dataset.md

 ---

 ## Archive Format:
-All files are provided in a ZIP archive: `Sample_Dataset.zip`
+All files are provided in a ZIP file: [Sample_Dataset.zip](https://github.com/itislei/DKU-Library-Data-Visualization-Tutorials/blob/4f9b708b6a84a5b70ba087d85e186007a304786b/NVivo/Dataset/Sample_Dataset.zip)

 ---